 Undergraduate Credit for Graduate Courses.
 To enable interested students to benefit as much as possible from their undergraduate studies, the Graduate College and the College of Fine Arts extend to seniors with a GPA of at least 2.50 the privilege of taking 500-level graduate courses for undergraduate credit.
-Application for admission to a graduate course for undergraduate credit must be completed in advance of the regular registration period.
-The application must be approved by the instructor of the class, the student's advisor, the chair or director of the department or school, and the dean of the college in which the course is offered.
+Students requesting to take 500-level graduate courses must have the approval of the instructor of the class and their academic advisor.